mxlint/mxlint-cli/SECURITY.md

 ## Reporting a Vulnerability

-All vulnerabilities must be reported to security@cinaq.com
+All vulnerabilities must be reported to security@cinaq.com or via the "Report a vulnerability" button above (https://github.com/mxlint/mxlint-cli/security)